turingschool/front-end-curriculum/lessons/module-1/js-1.md

 - `Assignment` Assigning a value to a variable
 - `Type coercion` The process of converting a value from one type to another (such as a number to a string).
 - `Concatenation` The binding of multiple strings together using the `+` string operator
 - `Interpolation`  - The process of injecting a variable directly into a string.
 - `Template literal` - Template literals are string literals that provide an easy way to interpolate a variable or expression into a string.
 - `Statement` An executable piece of code
-- `Expression` An executable piece of code that resolves to a single value.
-The result of which may be assigned to a variable.
+- `Expression` An executable piece of code that resolves to a single value, the result of which may be assigned to a variable.
 - `Operator` Symbols that are used to assign, compare, and perform operations
 - `Conditional` An expression that evaluates to true or false, or a control flow statement that executes code
 - `Function` A predefined and reusable group of behavior